gpaikane/interviewer-streamlit-frontend/README.md

-The repo contains frontend code which facilitates interaction like a chatbot of interviewer and interviewee
+The repo contains frontend code which facilitates interaction like a chatbot of interviewer and interviewee.
+The Goal of the app is to prepare interviwee for the interview.

 Currently the frontend is hosted on **AWS EC2** http://51.20.190.247/